 Home pregnancy tests work by detecting the levels of a hormone called human chorionic gonadotropin (hCG) in your urine.
 As your pregnancy progresses, the levels of hCG in your urine will rise.
-That’s why some women might get a negative test result even if they are pregnant (a “false-negative”).
-A false-negative can occur if you take the test too early before the level of hCG is high enough to show clear results.
+That’s why some people get a negative test result even when they are pregnant (a “false negative”).
+A false negative can happen if you take the test too early, before the level of hCG is high enough to show clear results.

-Implantation bleeding usually happens 10 to 14 days after ovulation.
+Implantation bleeding usually happens 10 to 14 days after conception.
 You might experience very light spotting or mild bleeding that can resemble a light period.
-Some women only see a pink tinge on toilet paper.
-It can be difficult to differentiate implantation bleeding from menstruation; however, implantation bleeding occurs around days 22 to 25 of your menstrual cycle.
+Some people only see a pink tinge on toilet paper.
+It can be difficult to differentiate implantation bleeding from your period.
+Implantation bleeding occurs early, around days 24 to 28 of your menstrual cycle.

 If you experienced some light bleeding before 15 DPO, it may have been the first sign of your pregnancy.
-But not every woman experiences this symptom.
-In some cases, the bleeding is so light that women don’t notice it.
-Not experiencing implantation bleeding doesn’t necessarily mean that you didn't conceive this month.
+However, not everyone experiences this symptom.
+In some cases, the bleeding is so light that you don’t notice it.
+Not experiencing implantation bleeding doesn’t necessarily mean that you’re not pregnant.

-Although rare, some women do experience very early pregnancy symptoms at 15 DPO.
+Although rare, some people experience very early pregnancy symptoms at 15 DPO.
 Some of the most common early pregnancy signs include:

-Keep in mind that in many cases, women won’t experience strong pregnancy symptoms until they're a bit further along.
+In many cases, you won’t experience strong pregnancy symptoms until you’re a bit further along.
 So if you’re at 15 DPO and don’t feel anything unusual, there’s nothing to worry about.
 It’s perfectly normal to not notice any pregnancy symptoms at the start of the first trimester.
-As your pregnancy progresses, your hormone levels will rise and you’ll start to experience all the traditional pregnancy symptoms!
+As your pregnancy progresses, your hormone levels will rise and you’ll start to experience traditional pregnancy symptoms!

 If you’re trying to conceive and missed the first day of your period, you may be tempted to take a pregnancy test immediately.
-It can be very disappointing to get a negative pregnancy test result at 15 DPO.
-And if you still don’t get your period after a negative pregnancy test result, you might feel confused and frustrated.
+It can be disappointing to get a big fat negative (BFN) pregnancy test result at 15 DPO.
+And if you still don’t get your period after a negative pregnancy test result, you might feel confused.
 After all, getting pregnant can be difficult.

-But a negative pregnancy test result at 15 DPO doesn’t always mean that you’re not expecting a baby.
+But a negative pregnancy test result at 15 DPO doesn’t always mean that you’re not expecting.
 It might mean that your hCG levels were still too low when you took that first pregnancy test.
-If your period doesn’t come during the next few days, take a new pregnancy test.
+If your period still doesn’t come for the next few days, take a new pregnancy test.
 If you’re pregnant, it’s very likely that your hCG will have risen enough by then to be detected by the test.

-If days go by without having a period and you’re still getting negative pregnancy tests, go to the doctor.
-In very rare cases, pregnant women get negative results from home pregnancy tests and need to have a blood pregnancy test.
-However, it's more likely that stress or other factors have delayed your period.
-In any case, your doctor will be able to confirm whether or not you’re pregnant and answer any questions.
+If days go by without having a period and you’re still getting negative pregnancy tests, visit a health care provider.
+In very rare cases, you can get negative results from home pregnancy tests and need to have a blood pregnancy test to confirm your pregnancy.
+However, it could also be that stress or other factors have delayed your period.
+In any case, your health care provider will be able to confirm whether or not you’re pregnant and answer your questions.

 It’s also possible to get a positive pregnancy test result at 15 DPO, only to have your period start in the next few days.
-If this happens to you, you should call your doctor.
+If this happens to you, call your health care provider.
 Bleeding after a positive pregnancy test could mean that you’re having a very early miscarriage.